Susan Ralston: Investigations and questioning

 On July 29, 2005, Ralston testified before federal grand jury prosecutor Patrick J. Fitzgerald, investigating whether government officials illegally disclosed the identity of CIA officer Valerie Wilson.
 Matthew Cooper made a call sometime in July 2003 to Karl Rove, but there were no records of the call.
 Ralston claimed there were no records because they had transferred his call.

 On January 3, 2006, Jack Abramoff pleaded guilty to conspiracy, and related charges, and agreed to cooperate with prosecutors in a corruption probe in Washington.
 In September 2006, the House Government Reform Committee released a report on Abramoff's dealings with the White House.
 Ralston resigned on October 6, 2006, after it became known that she had accepted gifts and passed information to Abramoff.

 In May 2007, Ralston sought immunity before testifying in front of Representative Henry Waxman's House Committee on Oversight and Government Reform.
 She was deposed in private before asking for immunity.
 On May 10, 2007, she testified to the United States Committee on Oversight and Government Reform that Rove used a Republican National Committee (RNC) email account daily for most of his official communications as Deputy White House Chief of Staff for Strategic Planning and Senior Advisor to the President, a possible violation of the Presidential Records Act of 1978.

 Other organizations

 Ralston created SBR Enterprises in 2012.
 It received $300,000 in funding from the Paul E Singer Family Foundation between 2018 and 2020.

-In 2019 Ralston founded Citizens for Responsible Solar, which lobbies against solar power installations and spreads misinformation.
+In 2019 Ralston founded Citizens for Responsible Solar, which advocates for the proper siting of utility-scale solar on industrial-zoned land, not on agricultural land.
 Lisa Lisker is its treasurer.
-Ralston and others lobbied against a 1600 acre 80 megawatt solar project by BayWa near Culpeper.
+Ralston and others lobbied against a 1600-acre 80 megawatt solar project by BayWa near Culpeper.